Quick Answer: How Much Water Should You Drink on Ozempic?

 Do I need electrolytes on Ozempic?

-During active vomiting or diarrhea, yes.
-These GI symptoms deplete sodium, potassium, and other electrolytes along with water.
-The expert consensus recommends oral rehydration solutions during diarrhea episodes.
+Electrolytes may matter during active vomiting or diarrhea because those symptoms can deplete sodium, potassium, and other electrolytes along with water.

-For daily use without active GI symptoms, plain water is sufficient for most people.
-If using electrolyte drinks, choose ones without added sugar.
+For daily use without active GI symptoms, plain water is sufficient for many people.
+Ask your clinician what fits your situation.

 How do I know if I am drinking enough water on GLP-1 medications?